UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 (0x100)   tcache_entry[14](1): 0x564abb625910
 (0x1e0)   tcache_entry[28](1): 0x564abb6252a0
 ```
+Nope, the tcache and fastbin combined contain more than one entry.
+And on further reading it does look like whenever glibc needs to go into the fastbin,
-Nope still here.
-Something must be allocating multiple copies and freeing all but one.
+it moves some elements to the tcache as an optimization.
+Something must be allocating multiple copies and then freeing them.
 Let's take a look.

 ```rust
 fn new_account(accounts: &mut Store<String, Account>) {